-Reagan is notable for such harmful practices and events as economic deregulation, the War on Drugs, the Iran-Contra affair, attacks on protestors, and disregard for the AIDS crisis and the LGBTQ community.
+Reagan is remembered for his policies of economic deregulation, the War on Drugs, the Iran-Contra affair, attacks on protestors, and disregard for the AIDS crisis and the LGBTQ community.

 Early Life and Education

 Ronald Reagan was born on February 6, 1911 in Tampico, Illinois to low-income parents Jack and Nelle.
 He was of Irish Catholic, Scottish, and English descent, and had an older brother named Neil.
 The family lived briefly in various towns throughout Illinois, such as Galesburg, Monmouth, and Chicago.
 They then returned to Tampico before finally settling in Dixon.
 There, Reagan went to Dixon High School, where he developed interests in sports and acting.
 His first job was as a lifeguard at the Rock River in Lowell Park.
-For his higher education, Reagan attended Eureka College; an unambitious student, he graduated with a C average in 1932.
+For his higher education, Reagan attended Eureka College where he graduated in 1932 with a C average.
 During his time in college, he was a member of the swim and football teams.